-"London, 8 Upper Bedford Place, "September 22nd, 1876.
+"LONDON, 8 UPPER BEDFORD PLACE, "September 22, 1876.

-"Sir,-In Professor Barrett's statements published in the Times to-day I think he erred (I hope unintentionally) in saying:-'Slade failed to procure the writing on a slate enclosed, along with a fragment of pencil, in a sealed box; he also failed when I used a box with a tortuous passage to allow the introduction of such bits of pencil as suited his fancy; he declined to try and get writing within a hinged slate that was sealed, but succeeded when the hinged slate was unfastened; and again he failed, according to the on which writing is often obtained above the table.
-The full light is an invariable condition.
-The most conclusive tests cannot, however, be insisted on arbitrarily, at once, always, and by any one, but are usually given in the course of a few sittings.-TRANSLATOR.

-writer of an article in the Spectator, when a spring lock was used.'
+"Sir,-In Professor Barrett's statements published in the Times to-day I think he erred (I hope unintentionally) in saying:- 'Slade failed tc procure the writing on a slate enclosed, along with a fragment of pencil, in a sealed box; he also failed when I used a box with a tortuous passage to allow the introduction of such bits of pencil as suited his fancy; he declined to try and get writing within a hinged slate that was sealed, but succeeded when the hinged slate was unfastened; and again he failed, according to the writer of an article in the Spectator, when a spring lock was used.'